EVerest/EVerest/docs/tutorials/how_to_test/index.rst

         pass

-The result is that before running each selected test under ``test_sets`` the markers will be applied, modifying the default behavior of the tests.
+The result is that before running each selected test under ``test_sets``, the markers will be applied, modifying the default behavior of the tests.

 Required mocks
 ==============

-In order to properly run the tests certain mocks have to be implemented.
-Different versions of Everest might require different mock implementations that might include but not be limited to:
+In order to properly run the tests, certain mocks have to be implemented.
+Different versions of EVerest might require different mock implementations, that might include but not be limited to:

 - charge_point_v16
 - charge_point_v201
 - test_controller